Trimedge/.github/profile/README.md

 ## About Us
 We create applications that are tailored for customizability and ease of use, suitable for any purpose and accessible to everyone.

-Our name "Trimedge" draws inspiration from aviation engineering—combining "trimming" and "edge" to reflect our commitment to precision, performance, and attention to detail in everything we build.

-## Our Mission
-To develop software that empowers users through intuitive design and flexible customization, making powerful tools accessible to all skill levels.

 ## Want to Get Involved?
 We welcome contributions from developers of all experience levels.
 To get started: